-Note: LAWS 339, LAWS 359, LAWS 383, and LAWS 387 are limited entry courses - refer to the Admission Regulations, G. Limitation of Entry.
+Note: LAWS 359, LAWS 382, Land AWS 386 are limited entry courses or courses requiring a special application - refer to the Admission Regulations, G. Limitation of Entry.
 Not all courses may be offered in any one year.
 Candidates should consult the Course Catalogue or the School of Law as to which courses are to be offered.